gxm11/rb_cwg/README.md

 Higher Performance.
 (Or you think ruby is fast enough?)

 ## Example
-The `crossword.txt` in project folder is generate by `ruby main.rb -p 0.25 -s 19`.
+The `crossword.txt` in project folder is generate by `ruby main.rb -s 19 > ./crossword.txt`.